2-47471064-T-C

 Hereditary cancer-predisposing syndrome Pathogenic:1

 The c.1759+2T>C intronic variant results from a T to C substitution two nucleotides after coding exon 11 in the MSH2 gene.
+This variant has been identified in a proband(s) who met Amsterdam or Bethesda criteria for Lynch syndrome with at least one individual whose tumor demonstrated loss of MSH2 expression by immunohistochemistry (Sidenna M et al. Genes (Basel), 2022 Nov;13; Ambry internal data).
+This variant is considered to be rare based on population cohorts in the Genome Aggregation Database (gnomAD).
 This nucleotide position is highly conserved in available vertebrate species.
-Using the BDGP and ESEfinder splice site prediction tools, this alteration is predicted to abolish the native splice donor site; however, direct evidence is unavailable.
+In silico splice site analysis predicts that this alteration will weaken the native splice donor site.
 Alterations that disrupt the canonical splice site are expected to cause aberrant splicing, resulting in an abnormal protein or a transcript that is subject to nonsense-mediated mRNA decay.
 As such, this alteration is classified as likely pathogenic. -

 Computational scores